Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 8.2.
 Write a program that read a positive integer and display sum of its digit 8.3.
 Write a program that read any positive integer and display reverse 5.4.
-Write a program that read any decimal number and display equivalent binary number
+Write a program that read any decimal number and display equivalent binary number 5.5.
+Write a program that read any decimal number and display equivalent octal number